nexiality/documentation/commands/base/macroFlex(macro,input,output).md

 1. The data variables used by a macro must be correctly defined prior to invocation.
 2. The data variables created or modified by a macro could possibly conflict (and override) with its calling script.
 3. A macro might modify one or more System variables, which could adversely impact the rest of the execution.
+4. So, the data variables created or modified by a macro will not be accessible after completion of macro.

 Such are the initial impetus to creating `macroFlex`.
 The main idea is to isolate a set of data variables, assigned as "inputs", to a macro and to extract a set of "outputs" produced by the same macro into data variables -- with minimum